pingcap/docs/dev/reference/tools/br/use-case.md

 #### Restoration prerequisites

-* The TiKV cluster and the backup data do not have the same database or table.
+* The TiKV cluster and the backup data do not have a duplicate database or table.
 Currently, BR does not support table route.
 * Each TiKV node has a separate disk to store the backupSST file.
 * The `restore_endpoint` node has a separate disk to store the `backupmeta` file.
 * TiKV and the `restore_endpoint` node must have the same directory for the restoration (for example, `/home/tidb/backup_local/`).